vitessio/website/content/en/docs/contributing/build-on-macos.md

 brew install go automake git curl wget mysql57 etcd
 ```

-#### Install Docker
+### Install Docker

-[Install Docker](https://docs.docker.com/docker-for-mac/).
-This is only required to run the Vitess testsuite.
+Running the testsuite requires that you [install Docker](https://docs.docker.com/docker-for-mac/).
 Should you decide to skip this step, you will still be able to compile and run Vitess.

 ## Build Vitess